 In addition to traditional chemical water treatment, a variety of technologies that were not considered in the original CASE Report (Statewide CASE Team 2013) have been developed to improve water quality in cooling towers since the previous CASE Report, increasing achievable cycles of concentration.
 These include electrolysis/ionization, ozonation, and water softening systems.
-These systems have demonstrated cost-effectiveness in retrofit applications and have the potential to increase cycles of concentration as high as 80 (U.S. Department of Energy 2020).2 While these non-chemical systems are not required by the proposed changes, they represent a further opportunity to maximize cycles of concentration and reduce blowdown.
+These systems have demonstrated cost-effectiveness in retrofit applications and have the potential to increase cycles of concentration from typical values between two and five to cycles of concentration as high as 80 (U.S. Department of Energy 2020).
+While these non-chemical systems are not required by the proposed changes, they represent a further opportunity to maximize cycles of concentration and reduce blowdown.

-In 2019, a prescriptive minimum efficiency of \geq 80 GPM/HP was proposed for opencircuit cooling towers with axial fans.
-Due to manufacturer concerns about the impact of this proposal, ultimately a prescriptive minimum efficiency of \geq 60 GPM/HP was adopted for 2019 Title 24, Part 6, despite the fact that higher levels had been found to be costeffective.
+In 2019, a prescriptive minimum efficiency of $\geq$ 80 GPM/HP was proposed for open-circuit cooling towers with axial fans.
+Due to manufacturer concerns about the impact of this proposal, ultimately a prescriptive minimum efficiency of $\geq$ 60 GPM/HP was adopted for 2019 Title 24, Part 6, despite the fact that higher levels had been found to be cost-effective.
 It has been six years since the research and analysis was performed to inform the 2019 proposal, and in the time since, energy costs have increased, and the market has had time to adjust to the 2019 requirements.
-The current proposal examines revising the prescriptive minimum efficiency to \geq 70 to 90 GPM/HP in certain climate zones where it was found to be cost effective.
+The current proposal examines revising the prescriptive minimum efficiency to $\geq$ 70 to 90 GPM/HP in certain climate zones where it was found to be cost effective.